 Half Turns Drill

 At the hitting vault, we use two basic drills focused specifically on unlocking the lower half and hitting with more power.
 The half turns drill is essential to begin learning and mastering the movements to the point of contact with the lower half.
 It is incredibly important to be in a good, strong position with your hips and legs to drive the ball.
 To do this drill, you are going to want the hitter to pin the barrel of the bat against the back leg, and the handle/knob of the bat against the back shoulder, demonstrated in the picture.
+(For a full step-by-step video, join The Hitting Vault.)
 Working from this position is going to keep the front shoulder closed, preventing flying open and rolling over.

 The finish position of the half turn drill should emulate where the body should be at the contact point.
 The back foot has moved up (showing drive off the back leg), the front leg is acting like a post for which you want to drive your weight into, and the hips are square to the pitcher.